 The Right Amount of Milk

 One of the common mistakes people make with homemade milkshakes is using too much milk.
 You really just want a splash or a couple of ounces at the most.
 More than that will make the milkshake too runny.
 Using too little milk can make it harder to drink at first, but it will become easier as the ice cream melts.
 Some people prefer these kinds of ultra-thick shakes.

 You should never add ice to a milkshake.
 The last thing you want to do is dilute the rich creaminess of the milk and ice cream combo with frozen water.
-Save the ice for making smoothies.
+Save the ice for smoothies.

-The Best Ice Cream for Making a Milkshake
+The Best Ice Cream

-Warm up Your Ice Cream
+Warm Up Your Ice Cream

 The ice cream should be fairly soft, about the consistency of soft-serve.
-If your ice cream is too hard, you'll have to add too much milk to thin it out, and that will throw off the ice-cream-to-milk ratio.
+If it's too hard, you'll have to add too much milk to thin it out, and that will throw off the ice cream-to-milk ratio.

 Chocolate Milkshake Recipe

 Use these steps to make a chocolate milkshake in a blender: